-Colin Calderwood is the current manager of Cambridge United.
+Colin Calderwood was most recently manager of Cambridge United.

 Previously, Colin was the assistant manager of Aston Villa, after being assistant manager at both Norwich City and Brighton & Hove Albion.